yaleh/kcp-shadowsocks-server/README.md

   -v /var/run/docker.sock:/var/run/docker.sock \
   yaleh/kcp-shadowsocks-server:bootstrap bootstrap
 ```
 The worker container will be setup in seconds.
+Ports and passwords are generated
+by ``Bootstrap`` automatically.
 And you will see the Shadowsocks links:

 ```
 Current container: fec4e0e2b4087aec93315e02a71241188172e7495921c4dc120d91eca84f3b4b